 However, at a price of $47.50, the bear put ratio backspread is very inferior to the put.

 - Bear Put Ratio Backspread = -$204

 - Put = -$44

-Like all option strategies, the trader's exact expectations have to be considered when deciding the best strategy to use:
+Like all options strategies, the trader’s exact expectations have to be considered when deciding the best strategy to use, like the:

 If you are interested in trading using technical analysis, have a look at our reviews of these regulated brokers available in to learn which charting & analysis tools they offer:

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74%-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.

 See our other option strategy guides or learn more about technical analysis indicators, concepts, and strategies including Momentum, Elliot Waves, Market Thrust, Moving Averages, and Fibonacci Patterns.

 Also, see our guides on CFDs, Forex, Stocks, Cryptocurrencies, and Bullion brokers to find out which tools brokerages offer their clients.